Criteria for Community Grants

 • To increase endowment funds

-• To fund activities that serve primarily the membership or purposes of religious or political organizations
+• To fund activities that primarily serve the membership or purposes of religious or political organizations

-• From individuals, or for individuals (including subsidies)
+• From individuals

 • To fund tours or travel outside Grey or Bruce Counties

-• To organizations that have not completed the terms of any previous grant(s) or have not submitted reports due for those previous grants. (exception: organizations with an in progress capital grant from the previous year are eligible to apply.)
+• From organizations that have not completed the terms of a previous grant or have not submitted required reports

 Selection Procedure